yoramterleth/subG_melt/README.md

 * INIT_paremeters should be used for user input and run choices.
 * subGmelt_main runs the model.
 * FIGURE_distributed returns 2D plots of the model output.
 Users can choose to show average sliding velocity, average basal shear stress, or basal melt summed over the run period.
+* Analytical figures creates a figure showing the evolution of basal shear stress and basal melting for a range of sliding velocities.